reedr-rawlings/extensionFramework/README.md

 ##### Auth0 OAUTH2 setup

-The Auth0 OAUTH2 mechanism uses the PKCE flow.
+The Auth0 OAUTH2 mechanism uses the uses the Authorization Code grant type with either a secret key or PKCE (code challenge & code verifier).
 Create a [Auth0 account](https://auth0.com).
 Add the Auth0 client id and base URL to your .env file

 ```
 AUTH0_CLIENT_ID=Auth0 Client id